bnb-chain/bnb-chain.github.io/docs/nft-storage.md

 After the preview two tutorials, you must have learned how to write NFT smart contract and deploy it on BSC testNet.
 The most important part for any NFT project is that where your NFT assets are stored.
 If you want to avoid the risk of losing your NFT assets or not able to access them, storing your NFTs on decentralized network is the better option for you.

-So in this tutorial, we will walk you through the process of storing your NFT assets on decentralied storage network, like [IPFS](https://ipfs.io/) & [Filecoin](https://filecoin.io/).
+So in this tutorial, we will walk you through the process of storing your NFT assets on decentralized storage network, like [IPFS](https://ipfs.io/) & [Filecoin](https://filecoin.io/).
 We will use [NFT.Storage](https://nft.storage/) in this tutorial since it provides easy to use API/SDK for developers to upload their NFT assets on both IPFS and Filecoin.

 What we will use in this tutorial: